Zizzamia/perfume.js/README.md

 ##  The latest in metrics & Real User Measurement

-**Perfume** leverage the latest Performance APIs for measuring performance that matters!
-Also known as **field data**, they allow to understand what real-world users are actually experiencing.
+**Perfume** leverages the latest Performance APIs to collect **field data** that allows us to understand what real-world users are actually experiencing.

 * Navigation Timing
 * Navigator Interface